techenby/octoprint-sdk/README.md

 WORK IN PROGRESS

 The [OctoPrint](https://octoprint.org/) SDK provides an expressive interface for interacting with [OctoPrint's Rest API](https://docs.octoprint.org/en/master/api/files.html) and managing OctoPrint instances servers.
+The structure of this repository is based on the [Laravel Forge SDK](https://github.com/laravel/forge-sdk).

 ## Installation